ct6502/apple2ts-studio/README.md

   - Apple II specific features and memory mapping

 - **Build System**
-  - Support for 64tass assembler toolchain
+  - Support for 64tass, cl65, and Merlin32 assemblers
-  - Built-in simple assembler
   - F5 to build and run in emulator
   - Assembly output and error reporting